 In the humble abode of the Himalayas, surrounded by the monstrous peaks of Rohtang Pass and Spiti (which lie further up the road) lies the breathtakingly beautiful town of Manali.
 Owing to its scenic beauty and weather (which stays almost cool throughout the year) it is a year-round magnet for tourists across the country.
 People from different places and even overseas, flood the streets of Manali irrespective of the time of the year.
 It contributes a major chunk to the revenue generated by Himachal tourism.

 Over the years certain hippie villages have come around Manali, bringing it into the limelight.
 The town is constantly jam-packed with backpackers and adventurers who visit the town for adventure sports, partying and to get a taste of snow.
 Over the years the hotels and motels in the main town have increased a lot, the number approximated at present is around 1000 lodgings and holiday accommodations.

 Coming into Existence

 It is believed that the Fish was none other than Lord Vishnu himself, in his first avatar of a Matasya, who towed the ark carrying the sages and Varvasvata through the floods to safety.
 When the water subsided and floods ceased the ark came to rest at a place surrounded by lush green forests, strewn gorges and magnificent peaks covered with snow.
-The thick forests were filled with the sounds of wild animals and chirping of birds.
+The thick forests were filled with the sounds of wild animals and the chirping of birds.
 The passengers came down from the ark and thanking the avatar of Vishnu established there.
 It is believed that Lord Manu began life on earth from this place and for the subsequent years stayed there.
 The Manu’s Alaya (Manu’s abode) came to be known as Manali.

 With its breathtaking beauty and peaceful existence, it’s only appropriate that human life on earth began at this legendary cradle.
 So ironically, we came into existence because of Manali.

 Major Places to visit in Manali